WolvTMG/Rainfare/README.md

 * random
 * sqlite3

-Ensure the data.db file is in the same folder as main.py
+Ensure the data.db file is in the same directory as main.py

 (Ignore plan.txt, it's just a text file displaying the plan for the DB)

+(This is a hardcore game btw, once you die, your save gets deleted)

 Enjoy!